 Don’t Ever Negotiate Price Again

-Ever send your client a bill for work you already completed and now they’re questioning the charge?
-Typically, those clients who challenge your fees are wondering why the work took so many hours.
+Ever send your client a bill for work you already completed and now they question the cost?
+Typically, clients who challenge your fees are wondering why the work took so many hours.
 In their mind, the project seemed uncomplicated.
-Price negotiation allows clients to question your final bill.
+Questioning your final bill opens the door to price negotiation.

-Most entrepreneurs I’ve met don’t enjoy these conversations.
+Most accounting professionals I’ve met don’t enjoy these conversations.
 Negotiating your fees takes time.
-Furthermore, reducing your bill means you did some work for free.
-In the end, either you or the customer leave the conversation frustrated.
+Furthermore, reducing your invoice means the value of your work lowers.
+This turns into a zero-sum game conversation.
+Either you, or your client, leave the conversation frustrated.

-Once you complete the project it’s value drops.
+Value drops once you complete the project.
 It’s similar to a new car.
 As soon as you become the new owner and drive your shiny, new car off the lot, its value goes down.
 The used car value never equals the new car value.

 Your mindset needs to understand this before anything else can be done.
-That’s because we tend to equate our value with time.
+We’ve been trained to equate our value with time.
 This belief, however, is faulty.
 Your clients don’t buy your time.
 They invest in a solution.

 Like so many accounting professionals, Gary needed to set up his new clients on Quickbooks before any work could be done.
 Until now, he did this without charging them.
-We started talking about charging his clients a set up fee.
-Gary said, “it doesn’t really take me that long.
-And I need to do this before any work can be done.
+We spoke about charging a set up fee.
+Gary said, “It doesn’t really take me long.
+And, I need to do this before any work can be done.
 I’m not sure I can charge for that.”

-The set up is easy for Gary since he knows what he’s doing.
-I added, “If it was so easy don’t you think your client would already have done that?
+Since Gary knows what he’s doing, the setups easy.
+I stated, “If it was so easy don’t you think your client would already have done that?
 How long do you think it would take one of your clients to properly set up their Quickbooks?”

 As Gary considered the question, he started to realize his value.
-He was ready to charge a set up fee rather than continue doing the work for free.
-He listed the other tasks he does without charging his clients, including hours spent with customer service to fix a problem.
+Rather than continue doing the work for free, he now charges a set up fee.
+Next, Gary listed other tasks he does without charging his clients, including hours spent with customer service to fix a problem.

 What specific thoughts justify writing off those things?
 What would you do differently if you no longer had those concerns?